 New rules in the party mean any future leader will be elected under a one-member, one-vote system, which is going to reduce the power of trade unions in the vote compared to last time.

-Speaking back in 2011, Umunna said ""we cannot presume the pain of government cuts will deliver victory in 2015", and that Blue Labour "provides the seeds of national renewal".
-The Daily Mail have called him "the black Blair", and back in 2013 a computer at his own law firm was used to edit his Wikipedia page, to suggest that he "may end up as the UK's Barack Obama".
+Speaking back in 2011, Umunna said, "We cannot presume the pain of government cuts will deliver victory in 2015," and that Blue Labour "provides the seeds of national renewal."
+The Daily Mail have called him "the black Blair," and back in 2013 a computer at his own law firm was used to edit his Wikipedia page, to suggest that he "may end up as the UK's Barack Obama."

-WATCH: 'The New Wave: Meet the Young Politicians Aiming to Shake Up Westminster with the Outsider Parties'
+WATCH: 'The New Wave: Meet the Young Politicians Aiming to Shake Up Westminster with the Outsider Parties':

 Andy Burnham, shadow Health Secretary, is also looking likely to throw his hat in to the ring, despite only coming fourth out of five in the last leadership race, losing out to Miliband with just 8.68 percent of the vote.
-This time round he's being pushed as the favourite.
-A member of the party since the age of 14, Burnham served in the treasury under Gordon Brown, and spent a year working with the Football Task Force to reform the game.
-Substantially to the left of Chuka, Burnham will likely garner the support of the unions, and with the party in desperate need to take back ground from the SNP north of the border, pushing a progressive agenda.
+This time round he's being pushed as the favorite.
+A member of the party since the age of 14, Burnham served in the treasury under Gordon Brown and spent a year working with the Football Task Force to reform the game.
+Substantially to the left of Umunna, Burnham will likely garner the support of the unions, and with the party in desperate need to take back ground from the SNP north of the border, pushing a progressive agenda.

 The only woman tipped to take the top job on the Labour side is Yvette Cooper, shadow Home Secretary, and MP for Pontefract and Castleford.
 Married to Ed Balls, she'd not been highly tipped to contest the leadership until now.
 Elected in 1997 as one of "Blaire's babes" (yeah, I puked too), she'd be the first woman leader, and would represent a return to the more "traditional" ground of New Labour, complete with expenses scandals and all.